How to Prevent Slips on Ice More Frequently

 Picture all of this and embrace the penguin in you when you're walking outside.
 You might feel ridiculous, but given how bundled up everyone looks and feels when it's cold or snowy out, it's okay; everyone else probably looks just as silly.
 You can even make a game out of it with your children on their way to or from school if you want!

-Lots to carry?
+Got a lot to carry?
 Bring a backpack

 If for any reason you need to carry something on your walk, wearing a backpack can help.
 A backpack can keep your hands free and it lessens the need to carry objects that can make you lose balance when walking in icy weather.